 HELOC vs. cash-out refinance

-A cash-out refinance is a refinance loan for your remaining principal balance on your primary mortgage plus an additional amount that you receive in cash.
+A cash-out refinance replaces your current mortgage loan with a new loan for your remaining principal balance plus an additional amount that you receive in cash.
 You typically need at least 20% equity in your home to get started.
 With a cash-out refi, you can generally choose between a variable or fixed rate.
-As with a home equity loan, this option is good for when you need funds all at once.

 HELOC vs. reverse mortgage

-A reverse mortgage is a loan for senior homeowners (often 62 and older) who want to trade their equity for regular payments or a lump sum.
+A reverse mortgage is a loan for older homeowners (typically 62 and older) who want to trade their equity for regular payments or a lump sum.
 The borrower doesn’t repay the loan as long as they remain in the home and don’t sell it.
-The funds are repaid to the lender after death or after the borrower sells the home or moves out.
 To qualify, you have to have paid off your mortgage or have significant equity in your home.

 - Article sources